 Parasitoid wasps species such as Anagrus flaveolus and Stethynium tridavatum can be used to control the populations of jassids.
 Leaf extracts of neem, tobacco and eucalyptus can be sprayed onto the foliage.

 Whenever possible, opt for an integrated approach.
-If insecticides are necessary, products containing malathion and dichlorvos can be used as foliar spray applications.
-Bear in mind that dichlorvos is toxic and has a negative impact on human health as well as on animals such as bees, fish and birds.
+If insecticides are necessary, products containing malathion can be used as foliar spray applications.
+Bear in mind that insecticides are toxic and have a negative impact on human health as well as on animals such as bees, fish and birds.